Lewis Miley: International career

 Miley was first called up to represent England for the 2022 Nordic Championship with the under-17 team, playing matches against Norway U16, Faroe Islands U17 and Finland U17.
 His first international goal came against Finland in a 2–1 win.
 He helped England to qualify for the 2023 UEFA European Under-17 Championship with caps in March 2023.

 Miley was part of the preliminary England squad for the 2023 UEFA European Under-17 Championship but was withdrawn by Newcastle United in order to feature on the bench for the first team in a league fixture against Brighton & Hove Albion.

 On 6 September 2023, Miley made his England U19 debut during a 1–0 defeat to Germany in Oliva.

 On 22 March 2024, Miley made his debut for the England Elite League squad during a 5–1 win over Poland at the Białystok Municipal Stadium.

 On 15 November 2024, after recently returning from a back injury, Miley made his debut for the England under-21 team as a second-half substitute in a 0–0 draw with Spain.

 Personal life

 Miley was born in Stanley, County Durham, and was educated at Tanfield School.
 He is a boyhood supporter of Newcastle United.
-His older brother, Jamie, is also a footballer who plays for Hartlepool United.
+His older brother, Jamie, is also a footballer who plays for Hartlepool United. while his younger brother Mason made his first matchday squad appearance for Newcastle against Leeds United on 14th September 2026.